erg-lang/erg/doc/EN/compiler/inference.md

 The operation of replacing unbound type variables with quantified type variables is called __generalization__ (or generalization).
 If you leave it as an unbound type variable, the type will be fixed with a single call (for example, after calling `id True`, the return type of `id 1` will be `Bool`), so It has to be generalized.
 In this way a generalized definition containing quantified type variables is registered in the type environment.

-## Generalizations, type schemes, reifications
+## Generalizations, Type schemes, Instantiations

 Let's denote the operation of generalizing an unbound type variable `?T` as `gen`.
 Let the resulting generalized type variable be `|T: Type| T`.
 In type theory, quantified types, such as the polycorrelation type `α->α`, are distinguished by prefixing them with `∀α.` (symbols like ∀ are called (generic) quantifiers. ).
 Such a representation (e.g. `∀α.α->α`) is called a type scheme.
 A type scheme in Erg is denoted as `|T: Type| T -> T`.
 Type schemes are not usually considered first-class types.
 Configuring the type system that way can prevent type inference from working.
 However, in Erg, it can be regarded as a first-class type under certain conditions.
-See [rank2 type](../syntax/type/advanced/rank2type.md) for details.

 Now, when using the obtained type scheme (e.g. `'T -> 'T (id's type scheme)`) in type inference where it is used (e.g. `id 1`, `id True`), generalize must be released.
 This inverse transformation is called __instantiation__.
 We will call the operation `inst`.